hyperiongeo/hyperiongeo.github.io/_portfolio/prospector.md

 ---
 title: Prospector
-subtitle: Lorem ipsum dolor sit amet consectetur.
+subtitle: modern seismic/gpr interpretation system utilizing open-source components
-image: assets/img/portfolio/05-full.jpg
+image: assets/img/portfolio/prospector-full.png
 alt:

 caption:
-  title: Hyperion
+  title: Prospector
   subtitle: GeoScience
-  thumbnail: assets/img/portfolio/05-thumbnail.jpg
+  thumbnail: assets/img/portfolio/prospector-thumbnail.png
 ---
-Use this area to describe your project.
-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
-Est blanditiis dolorem culpa incidunt minus dignissimos deserunt repellat aperiam quasi sunt officia expedita beatae cupiditate, maiores repudiandae, nostrum, reiciendis facere nemo!
+Prospecrtor is a modern seismic interpretation package utilizing open source packages in Python to create world-class results!
+All data is in open modern data formats that can easily be used in other packages.
+Uses the QGIS <http://www.qgis.org> GIS system for easy to use mapping!

 {:.list-inline}
-- Date: October 2019
+- Date: October 2018
-- Client: Hyperion
+- Client: Hyperion GeoServices
-- Category: GeoScience
+- Category: Geophysics